vivianig/310/project/Deliverable1.md

 ## Query Engine

 The goal of the deliverable is to build the backend to reply to query about the dataset.
 The query will be based on the EBNF described below.
-Note, this EBNF is for the WHERE portion of the query only.

 ### PREAMBLE